-The above discussion avoided the use of some terminology that is common in the database literature and which should be presented here.
-"Physical loggging" is the practice of logging physical (byte-level) updates and the physical (page number) addresses to which they are applied.
+The above discussion avoided the use of some common terminology that should be presented here.
+Physical logging is the practice of logging physical (byte-level) updates and the physical (page number) addresses to which they are applied.

-It is subtly different than "physiological logging," which is what LLADD recommends for its redo records.
-In physiological logging, the physical address (page number) is stored, but the byte offset and the actual difference are stored implicitly in the parameters of some function.
-When the parameters are applied to the function, it will update the page in a way that preserves application semantics.
-The common use for this is slotted pages, which use a level of indirection to allow records to be rearranged on the page; redo operations use the index as the parameter rather than the page offset.
-For example, data within a single page can be re-arranged at runtime to produce contiguous regions of free space.
-LLADD generalizes this model; for example, the parameters passed to the function may be significantly smaller than the physical change made to the page.
-[Gray]
+Physiological logging is what LLADD recommends for its redo records.
+The physical address (page number) is stored, but the byte offset and the actual difference are stored implicitly in the parameters of the redo or undo function.
+These parameters allow the function to update the page in a way that preserves application semantics.
+One common use for this is slotted pages, which use an onpage level of indirection to allow records to be rearranged within the page; instead of using the page offset, redo operations use a logical offset to locate the data.
+This allows data within a single page to be re-arranged at runtime to produce contiguous regions of free space.
+LLADD generalizes this model; for example, the parameters passed to the function may utilize application specific properties in order to be significantly smaller than the physical change made to the page.
+[7]